cahya-wirawan/artificial-commonvoice/README.md

 [Google Cloud Text-to-Speech API Setup](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries) to do all above.

-Then you have to install the python module pip install google-cloud-texttospeech
+Then you have to install the python module google-cloud-texttospeech
 ```
 % pip install google-cloud-texttospeech
 ```